 In calculating payment rates, each of the three RVUs is adjusted to reflect the price of inputs in the local market where the service is furnished.
 Separate geographic practice cost indexes (GPCIs) are used for this purpose.
-The fee schedule payment amount is then determined by summing the adjusted weights and multiplying the total by a standard dollar amount (the conversion factor, which is \$34.89 in 2021) (Figure 1).2 For most fee schedule services, Medicare pays the provider 80 percent of the fee schedule amount.
+CMS determines the fee schedule payment amount by summing the adjusted weights and multiplying the total by a fixed dollar amount (the conversion factor, which is \$34.61 in 2022) (Figure 1).2 For most fee schedule services, Medicare pays the provider 80 percent of the fee schedule amount.
 The beneficiary is liable for the remaining 20 percent coinsurance.